Special Actions Detachment: Organization

 The unit is led by a commander, and is subdivided into a command cell and four combat teams.
 The command cell contains the unit commander, his deputy (a lieutenant commander) and a small staff of eight.
 The combat teams are composed of ten men: petty officers and seamen and a commanding petty officer.

 The unit can operate, as a whole, organized as a Special Operation Maritime Task Unit (SOMTU).
 As a SOMTU, it can operate autonomously or, together with the Portuguese Army Special Operations Forces, as part of a joint Special Operation Task Group (SOTG).
 It can also operate, together with special forces of allied countries, as part of a combined SOTG.

 Selection and training

 DAE operatives are drawn from the ranks of marines, all having high operational experience.
 Due to the nature of its actions, candidate acceptance is extremely restrictive and selective.
 Only 5–10% of the applicants manage to join the unit.

 Upon completion of the basic selection phase prospective recruits then begin the first phase of their training.
 Phase 1 of their training is conducted at the Navy's combat diver school.
 Students receive instruction in: basic combat diving techniques, EOD and underwater demolitions.

 Candidates who successfully complete the first phase are assigned to the DAE on a probationary status, and begin their second phase of training.
 Phase 2 instruction includes courses on: escape and evasion techniques, advanced driving, mountaineering, offensive operations, parachuting training and basic English.
 Once a trainee is permanently assigned to the DAE he will continue to receive various courses of instruction throughout his career.

-After this tough selection, COEMAR starts, which lasts 18 weeks and is divided into three phases: